asreview/asreview/docs/source/server/configuration.rst

 authentication options, **it should be used with caution**.
 If the webserver is not properly configured, ASReview will be improperly secured.

+Note that if the user specified by the remote user header does not yet exist, it will be created *regardless of the value of the ALLOW_ACCOUNT_CREATION option*.

 Use the `REMOTE_USER` option to enable this form of authentication handling.
 This is a `dict` in which you can configure which headers ASReview will attempt to read user information from.